 Unfortunately, the privacy shield is fully analog.
 You will need to manually turn the privacy shield to cover the camera’s lens and remember to uncover the lens when you leave.

 Finally, like other Lyric products, the Smart Home Security System will work with IFTTT.
 Using IFTTT, you will be able to integrate the system with hundreds of devices using rule-based automation.

-Though the original campaign has ended (with an impressive 248% achievement toward their funding goal), Honeywell is still pre-selling the system on Indiegogo.
+Though the original campaign has ended (with an impressive 248% achievement toward their funding goal), Honeywell is still pre-selling the system on their website.
 Of course, the campaign was never about funds.
 Honeywell has funds.
 Instead, it was about engaging a new audience and getting feedback.
-According to Booth, they expect to start shipping the Camera Base Station later this year.
+According to Booth, they expect to start shipping the Camera Base Station in August.
 Features such as motion detection with area masking, sound detection, the Alexa integration, Lyric C1 and C2 camera compatibility, and IFTTT compatibility will all be available at launch.
-Other features such as facial recognition, sound recognition, Google Assistant, the Siri integration, and support for the MotionViewer will be ready post launch.
+Other features such as facial recognition, sound recognition, Google Assistant, the Siri integration, and support for the MotionViewer will be ready post-launch.

 If you want to be one of the first to use the Honeywell Smart Home Security System, you can pre-order the base station and sensors at a discounted price.
-The base station will retail at $399, but you can order it now for as low as $375 (includes a key fob and a door sensor).
-A sensor pack that includes two Access Sensors, a motion sensor, and a key fob is also available for pre-order for $140, $20 less than the retail price.
-To learn more about Smart Home Security System, visit Honeywell’s Indiegogo campaign page.
+They are currently selling a Super Smart Home Security Bundle for $599.00 (MSRP: $808.94) and a Starter Kit for $449.00 (MSRP: $568.99) The base station will retail for $349.
+To learn more about Smart Home Security System, visit Honeywell’s website.